 Ultimately, Virtual Doorman aims to replace the traditional doorman.
 While it is a decent alternative, it may not meet all of the needs of properties looking for a remote doorman service.
 Additionally, the hardware, installation, and maintenance costs may be too high for many buildings.

-If you’re on the fence about adding Virtual Doorman to your building, there are alternatives.
+There are alternatives if you’re on the fence about adding Virtual Doorman to your building.

-ButterflyMX allows residents and building staff to open and manage doors from their smartphones — ensuring they never miss a delivery or visitor.
-The system includes a video camera for live video calls along with time- and date-stamped photos, which can be reviewed for 365 days.
-Further, the ButterflyMX front desk station software empowers staff to view live video feeds of video intercoms and to chat directly with visitors.
-ButterflyMX is already installed in more than 10,000 buildings across the country and has more than 20,000 five-star ratings.
+ButterflyMX allows residents and building staff to open and manage doors from their smartphones, ensuring they never miss a delivery or visitor.
+The system includes a video camera for live video calls along with time—and date-stamped photos, which can be reviewed for 365 days.
+Further, the ButterflyMX front desk station software empowers staff to view live video feeds of video intercoms and chat directly with visitors.
+ButterflyMX is installed in over 15,000 buildings nationwide and has more than 40,000 five-star ratings.

 If you’re looking for a remote doorman service that costs less than Virtual Doorman, the ButterflyMX front desk station software is a good doorman alternative.